-Option Description Show RDP dashboard If enabled, the RDP dashboard is shown during the connection.
+Description If enabled, the RDP dashboard is shown during the connection.
 TIP: Select the (i) icon next to this option for more information.
-Show Connection Health Graph With this option enabled, a two-dimensional graph of response time from the RDP server will be shown when the connection is started.
+With this option enabled, a two-dimensional graph of response time from the RDP server will be shown when the connection is started.
 TIP: Select the (i) icon next to this option for more information.
-USB Redirection Analysis This feature determines and displays the current redirection method for each redirected USB device.
+This feature determines and displays the current redirection method for each redirected USB device.
 TIP: Select the (i) icon next to this option for more information.
-Synchronous X11 Forces frequent flushing of X11 buffers at the cost of performance.
-Logging Enables the X11 logfile.
+Forces frequent flushing of X11 buffers at the cost of performance.

+Option Description Logging Enables the X11 logfile.
 Select the Autoflush option to increase the frequency of log output at the cost of performance.
 Capture Allows the capture and replay of X11 output from a session.

-NOTE: See Advanced connection settings on page 7 for information about the settings available under the Advanced category when editing a connection.
+NOTE: See Advanced connection settings on page 10 for information about the settings available under the Advanced category when editing a connection.